sizhe-li/CPDeform/README.md

 --env_name multistage_writer
 ```

-The experiment results will be stored in the `target_templates` folder.
+The experiment results will be stored in the `diff_phys` folder.